MCServerScout/Discord-Bot/README.md

 [![DeepSource](https://app.deepsource.com/gh/ServerScout-bust-cosmic-trespass/Discord-Bot.svg/?label=resolved+issues&show_trend=true&token=WBeh3kT2daCAxLlfI8PhPJsD)](https://app.deepsource.com/gh/ServerScout-bust-cosmic-trespass/Discord-Bot/?ref=repository-badge)
 [![Qodana](https://github.com/ServerScout-bust-cosmic-trespass/Discord-Bot/actions/workflows/code_quality.yml/badge.svg)](https://github.com/ServerScout-bust-cosmic-trespass/Discord-Bot/actions/workflows/code_quality.yml)

-This is a Discord bot that I made for my friends and I to use in our Discord server.
+This is a Discord bot that I made for my friends and me to use in our Discord server.
 It is a work in progress, and I will be adding more features as time goes on.

 ## TODO